gitlabhq/gitlabhq/doc/development/prometheus_metrics.md

 ### Query identifier

-The requirement for adding a new metrics is to make each query to have an unique identifier.
-Identifier is used to update the metric later when changed.
+The requirement for adding a new metric is to make each query to have an unique identifier which is used to update the metric later when changed:

 ```yaml
 - group: Response metrics (NGINX Ingress)